-Finally, we describe the effects of the self-consistent loop in TC$+$VMC, i.e., alternate optimization of the Jastrow parameters in VMC and one-electron orbitals in (Bi)TC.
-Table~\ref{tab:oneshot} summarizes the calculation results.
-Here, $E_{\mathrm{VMC}}$ was evaluated in the one-shot TC$+$VMC method by the following procedure: (i) perform the HF method to get the HF orbitals, (ii) perform the HF$+$VMC calculation to get the HF-optimized Jastrow factor, (iii) perform the TC method using the Jastrow parameters obtained in (ii), and (iv) evaluate $E_{\mathrm{VMC}}$ for the Jastrow parameters obtained in (ii) and the TC orbitals obtained in (iii).
-The alternative calculations of VMC and TC until the Jastrow parameters are not further optimized, which were done in the self-consistent TC$+$VMC calculations shown in the previous sections, were not performed here.
-In other words, the Jastrow parameters optimized for the HF orbitals were used for the one-shot TC$+$VMC calculations, as adopted in Ref.~\cite{TCatoms_HFJastrow}.
+We have investigated the self-consistent TC$+$VMC method so far in this paper, where Jastrow parameters and one-electron orbitals are alternately optimized by VMC and TC calculations, respectively, as depicted in Fig.~\ref{fig:scheme}(a).
+On the other hand, one-shot TC$+$VMC calculation in the following procedure is also possible: (i) perform the HF calculation to get the HF orbitals, (ii) perform the VMC calculation to get the optimized Jastrow factor using the HF orbitals, (iii) perform the TC method using the Jastrow parameters obtained in (ii), and (iv) evaluate $E_{\mathrm{VMC}}$ for the Jastrow parameters obtained in (ii) and the TC orbitals obtained in (iii).
+This procedure is shown in Fig.~\ref{fig:scheme}(b).
+For the one-shot TC$+$VMC calculation, we did not perform an alternate repetition of VMC and TC calculations as was done in the self-consistent TC$+$VMC calculations shown in the previous sections.
+In other words, the Jastrow parameters optimized for the HF orbitals were used in the one-shot TC$+$VMC calculations, as adopted in Ref.~\cite{TCatoms_HFJastrow}.
 Note that the self-consistency for solving the one-body SCF equation, Eq.~(\ref{eq:SCF}), in the HF or TC method is always satisfied.

+Table~\ref{tab:oneshot} summarizes the calculation results of one-shot TC$+$VMC compared with self-consistent TC$+$VMC.
 We can see that one-shot TC$+$VMC to some extent improves a quality of the many-body wave function, i.e., lowers $E_{\mathrm{VMC}}$, and so can be a good alternative way when one would like to reduce computational cost.
 On the other hand, it is also clear that the quality of the many-body wave function for one-shot TC$+$VMC is always inferior to that for self-consistent TC$+$VMC.
-One should take care of such a difference for each system.
-For a very simple system like our case, TC$+$VMC calculation using the $S_{\mathrm{minimum}}$ Jastrow function with the optimal $a$ can also be a good alternative of that using the (self-consistently optimized) $S_{\mathrm{ee}}$ Jastrow function, because the former does not require a self-consistent optimization of the Jastrow parameters but offers the same accuracy as the latter as discussed in Sec.~\ref{sec:tote}.
-Note that this strategy works well only for simple systems where the $S_{\mathrm{minimum}}$ Jastrow function well approximates the optimized one.
+For a very simple system like a helium atom, TC$+$VMC calculation using the $S_{\mathrm{minimal}}$ Jastrow function with the optimal $a$ can also be a good alternative of that using the (self-consistently optimized) $S_{\mathrm{ee}}$ Jastrow function, because the former does not require a self-consistent optimization of the Jastrow parameters but offers the same accuracy as the latter as discussed in Sec.~\ref{sec:tote}.
+Note that this strategy works well only for simple systems where the $S_{\mathrm{minimal}}$ Jastrow function well approximates the optimized one.